 - The risk of fracture increases over time due to daily “wear and tear” on the implant

 - If a fracture occurs, SURGERY IS REQUIRED to replace the implant

 So even though the risk may be relatively rare (about 3%), for the patient whose implant does fracture, it has a significant consequence.

 Dr. Lewin’s years of training in architecture and design enabled her to understand the fundamental flaw in the 2-piece implant design and then develop a solution to counteract that defect.

-Lewin Ear Implants are created by Su-Por from a single piece of porous polyethylene.
+Lewin Ear Implants by Su-Por are created by Poriferous, LLC from a single piece of porous polyethylene.
 Since there are no joints welded together, there are no inherent weak spots in the framework.
 Even though these implants are quite thin, the way that the 1-piece design is manufactured gives strength to the entire structure, essentially eliminating the risk of fracture.

 No one can predict the future, but of the more than 150 Lewin Ear Implants Dr. Lewin has completed to date, NONE have fractured.